19–20 May 2020, University of Applied Sciences Wiener Neustadt, Austria

 Sales people work hard and play hard.
 The prize for everyone was a night out in the West End of Edinburgh at the famous Ghillie Dhu where neeps, tatties and haggis (traditional Scottish fayre) was served together with copious amounts of amber liquid followed by some traditional Scottish dancing – a ceilidh.

 The baton was passed by Tony Douglas to Bernard Hasson of Euridis.
-We are looking forward to attending and competing at the 2018 European Sales Competition in Paris on 30th and 31st May.

 Don’t forget to follow the latest news also on social media channels